eic/tutorial-analysis/_episodes/03-analysis.md

 ---
 title: "Analyzing the Reconstruction Output"
 teaching: 30
-exercises: 0
+exercises: 20
 questions:
 - "How does one utilize the reconstruction output trees to do an analysis?"
 objectives:
 - "Become familiar with methods for reading the trees"
 - "Understand how to access truth/particle information"
-- "Perform some basic analyses"
+- "Find track efficiency and resolution"
 keypoints:
-- "FIXME"
+- "Flat tree structure provides flexibility in analysis.
+MCParticles and ReconstructedChargedParticles branches hold information on generator level particles and reconstructed tracks, respectively."
 ---

 Discussion of steps needed to perform and analysis ...